 It had better choose a premium theme with the support if you want to customize it.
 This will save your money instead of coding it by yourself.

 Useful apps but pricey

 Shopify does not usually have the features to meet those particular needs.
-This is the reason where the add-ons appear.
+This is the reason where the add-ons and Shopify development appear.
 Many traders end up needing to buy some add-ons to optimize their online business.
 Most of Shopify’s current plugins charge monthly.